U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA conducts a comprehensive data collection program that covers the full spectrum of energy sources, end uses, and energy flows.
 EIA also prepares informative energy analyses, monthly short-term forecasts of energy market trends, and long-term U.S. and international energy outlooks.
-EIA disseminates its data, analyses, and other products primarily through its website and customer contact center.
+EIA disseminates its data, analyses, and other products primarily through its website, EIA.gov.

 - Our Work